 Inner Motives are the rationales that an actor analyzes and uses to justify their character’s actions.
-Understanding and developing your character’s inner motives is the key to unlocking the actor’s natural emotional responses to their given circumstances.
+Understanding and developing your character’s inner motives is the key to unlocking your natural emotional responses to the given circumstances.

 For example, it is not enough to know that your character is planning to rob a bank.
 It’s important to know what would drive your character to rob the bank.

 Why would they risk their freedom to rob the bank?